RalphMasson/MorphoEpinoche/README.md

 # MorphoEpinoche

-The purpose of this project is to classify the gender of a Three Spined Stickleback based on automatic landmark detection and maching learning classification
+The purpose of this project is to classify the gender of a Three Spined Stickleback based on automatic landmarks detection and maching learning classification

 <img src="https://github.com/RalphMasson/MorphoEpinoche/blob/master/images/IMGP1152M.JPG" width="200">